2020 Phala Phala robbery

 The 2020 Phala Phala Robbery or Cyril Ramaphosa Farm Burglary or Farmgate Scandal was a burglary of South African President Cyril Ramaphosa's private Phala Phala game farm near Bela-Bela, Limpopo, South Africa.
 The incident occurred on 9 February 2020 in which an indeterminate amount of cash was stolen.
 Arthur Fraser, an ally of former president Jacob Zuma alleged that around 4 million US dollars (60 million rand) of undeclared foreign currency had been stolen.
-However, subsequent reports indicated that the amount stolen was $580 000 Ramaphosa denied any wrongdoing, and sought judicial review of a report by a panel appointed by the South African Parliament released in 2022 that accused him of "serious misconduct".
-Opposition parties and MPs have slammed investigations into the source of the cash, and have accused the South African Reserve Bank of a providing claptrap report and systemic coverup.
+However, subsequent reports indicated that the amount stolen was $580 000.
+Ramaphosa denied any wrongdoing, and sought judicial review of a report by a panel appointed by the South African Parliament released in 2022 that accused him of "serious misconduct".
+Opposition parties and MPs have slammed investigations into the source of the cash, and have accused the South African Reserve Bank of providing a claptrap report and systemic coverup.
 The Democratic Alliance intends to pursue the courts to further investigate the matter.

 Context

 On 1 June 2022, former head of the State Security Agency and close ally of former president Jacob Zuma, Arthur Fraser, lodged a criminal complaint against Cyril Ramaphosa for defeating the ends of justice by committing breaches of the Prevention of Organised Crime Act and the Prevention of Corrupt Activities Act of 2004.
 Fraser's complaint stated that a total of US$4 million (equivalent to R62 million) stashed inside a couch at Ramaphosa's home at the Phala Phala game farm in Waterberg, Limpopo was stolen “on or about” 9 February 2020.
 It went on to state that the president did not report the crime and that the existence of such a large amount of foreign currency was not declared to the reserve bank despite regulations.
 Fraser's complaint also alleged that suspects supposedly involved in the theft were kidnapped and interrogated at the farm and were paid off not to tell anyone of the incident.
 The Namibian authorities identified suspects involved in the theft before it became public but allegedly let the matter go following requests from South African state security sources.

 Sources close to the president stated that whilst a theft did take place at the farm the amount of money involved was less than Fraser had claimed and the money was all legally obtained following the sale of Ankole cattle.
-Ramaposa stated that he did not report the crime as he did not want to cause alarm within the farming community and instead the presidential security detail investigated the theft.
+Ramaphosa stated that he did not report the crime as he did not want to cause alarm within the farming community and instead the presidential security detail investigated the theft.